 A recommended test curve for most beginners would be around that 2.5 to 3.0 lb mark.

-When it comes to rod length, generally longer rods are considered better.
+When it comes to rod length, generally longer rods are considered better for casting distance.
 However, they do require more skill and control to handle properly.
-For beginners fishing in smaller lakes, I would suggest going for 8-12 ft rods.
+For beginners fishing in smaller lakes, I would suggest going for 10-12 ft rods.

 There are a number of types of fishing reels.
 For carp fishing, there are 2 main types you’ll find: free spool reels/baitrunners and big pit reels.

-For easy understanding, baitrunners tend to be smaller reels that are simpler to use and can offer more control during a fight.
+For easy understanding, baitrunners tend to be smaller reels that are simpler to use and are more beginner-friendly when it comes to switching between drag settings.
 They also feature a clever and handy free-running spool mechanic.

 Big pit reels, on the other hand, are bigger reels and offer greater casting distances.
-But, they require some skill level to get the best out of them.
+But, they require a little more skill to get the best out of them.

-For beginners, baitrunners are very popular and for good reason.
-This is because they provide better control, are lighter and feel more balanced on the suggested lower test curve rods.
+For beginners, baitrunners are a very popular and for good reason.
+This is because they provide better control, are usually lighter and feel more balanced on the suggested lower test curve rods.

 You will come across three main types of fishing line: copolymer monofilament, fluorocarbon monifilament, and braid.

-As a beginner, the main thng to be concerned with is your line’s breaking strain, which is the amount of force it takes to break the line.
+As a beginner, the main thing to be concerned with is your line’s breaking strain, which is the amount of force it takes to break the line.

 Breaking strains are clearly shown on the packaging.
 It is essentially the minimum force a line can handle and it is measured in pounds (lb).